-How does one that was once good become a marriage falling apart?
+How does a marriage that was once good become a marriage falling apart?

 As the song goes—it’s a slow fade.
 A good marriage doesn’t deteriorate overnight.
 It diminishes gradually.